PauloMartin90/TheTraveler3649/README.md

 [Brad Wright](https://www.imdb.com/name/nm0942249/) is one of the creators of the show [Stargate SG-1](https://www.imdb.com/title/tt0118480).
 He is also the creator of the show [Travelers](https://www.imdb.com/title/tt5651844/).

-Brad Wright's twitter handle is [@bradtravelers](https://twitter.com/bradtravelers) and he [once tweeted](https://twitter.com/bradtravelers/status/1075842796634890240) this
+Brad Wright's twitter handle is [@bradtravelers](https://twitter.com/bradtravelers) and he once tweeted [this](https://twitter.com/bradtravelers/status/1075842796634890240)
 > For those requesting their own traveler number, match the first four letters of your name with the corresponding letters on your telephone keypad.
 I'm 2723! #WeAreAllTravelers @netflix @TRVLRSseries travelersseason3 #thisideacamefromAshleyParkHiAshley!

 to which many replied with "I'm Traveler ____" (four numbers follow), including [@netflix](https://twitter.com/netflix/status/1075914899824373760)
 > I'm Traveler 6383
   Welcome to the 21st!

-However, the reddit acount u/TheTraveler3649 was created before the tv series "Travelers" started in 2016.
-Shows can take years from conception to production though, so we cannot yet eliminate this lead.
+The reddit acount u/TheTraveler3649 was created before the tv series "Travelers" started in 2016, but shows can take years from conception to production so we cannot yet eliminate this lead.

 ## 3. thetraveler3649.com